EisbachRiders/eisbachriders/README.md

 This website was build using Gatsby, Material-UI, and Redux

 Testing:
-Code coverage provided by Codacy, jest, cypress, react-testing-library
+Code coverage provided by jest, cypress, and react-testing-library